-Wyoming is an undisputed outdoor playground, with opportunities for hiking, mountain biking and climbing extending to every corner of the state.
+Wyoming is an undisputed outdoor playground.
+Opportunities for hiking, mountain biking and climbing extend to every corner of the state.
 And arguably the best way to cap off a day spent enjoying this vast array of adventures is with a hard-earned pint of locally brewed beer.

 1. Black Mountain Lookout, Bighorn National Forest